jsdelivr/globalping-probe/README.md

 Once you connect you will become part of the global community that powers the [Globalping Platform](https://github.com/jsdelivr/globalping)

+---
 #### Podman alternative
 Note that you also need to [install a service](https://linuxhandbook.com/autostart-podman-containers/) to make sure the container starts on boot.
 ```
 podman run --cap-add=NET_RAW -d --network host --restart=always --name globalping-probe ghcr.io/jsdelivr/globalping-probe
 ```
+---
+For automation purposes consider using this template of a [universal installation script for Linux servers](https://gist.github.com/jimaek/7b8312c2c37f9002a5cc0108ebfd43e1).

 ## Where to run